zydeco/SteamController/README.md

 ## Requirements

-- iOS 12 (might work on earlier versions, haven't tested).
+- iOS 12 or later (not tested on earlier versions).
 - Steam Controller with [BLE firmware](https://support.steampowered.com/kb_article.php?ref=7728-QESJ-4420#switch).
 - A game supporting MFi controllers using the `GameController` framework.
+- Starting on iOS 13, your app's Info.plist needs a `NSBluetoothAlwaysUsageDescription` key with a description of how it uses bluetooth.

 ## Installation